stiofanEimeid/the-online-cookbook/README.md

 ### Discover

 The discover page provides some statistics about the site, including most viewed recipes, most liked recipes, the proportion of recipes to users, and most popular categories of recipes.

+### Navigation

+Users may navigate through the site by way of the side navigation bar.
+The 'sidenav' is accessed by way of the menu icon contained the navigation bar at the time of the page.
+This navigation bar disappears when the user scrolls down in the interest of freeing up space on the screen.
+It reappears whenever the user scrolls up or is at the top of the page.

+The options contained in the navbar when not logged in include home, about, login/register, discover, products.

+When users have logged in, the options are as follows, home, about, account, discover, products, add recipe and finally logout.

 ### Existing Features